AlexandreHugoMathieu/pvfault_detection/README.md

 - pvlib: https://pvlib-python.readthedocs.io/en/stable/
 - pvanalytics: https://pvanalytics.readthedocs.io/en/stable/

-I sincerely thank those developpers who offer the possibilities to other researchers to build from the top-edge methods.
+I sincerely thank those developers who offer the possibilities to other researchers to build from the top-edge methods.

 This project:
 - Simulates defaults: fixed shading, bypass diode short circuit, soiling and inverter clipping
 - Includes detection methods to detect those defaults
-- Implements and allows to emprically fit a range of pv model such as the PAPM from King: King, D & Kratochvil, J & Boyson, W. (2004).
+- Implements and allows to fit a range of pv model such as the PAPM from King: King, D & Kratochvil, J & Boyson, W. (2004).
 Photovoltaic Array Performance Model.
 8. 10.2172/919131.

 ## Setup